If I need nursing home care, will Medicare pay for it?

 These are just some of the considerations involved in deciding if a reverse mortgage is right for you.
 More information on reverse mortgages is available for free through AARP, the Federal Trade Commission, or your local Housing and Urban Development Office.

-Supplemental Security Income (SSI) is a welfare program for people who receive up to $674 income per month (in 2009).
+Supplemental Security Income (SSI) is a welfare program for people who receive up to $914 income per month in 2023.
 To receive SSI, one must have assets less than $2,000.
 Anyone receiving SSI is also eligible for Medicaid (medical assistance), which helps to pay for medical bills and long-term nursing home care for persons over age 65.

 It can be helpful to consult with an elder law attorney to make sure assets such as your house are appropriately titled for your particular family circumstances.

-Additional questions — call Sikov and Love, P.A., at .
+Additional Questions – Call Sikov and Love, P.A.